 - Providing a lumbar support pillow if the expectant mother is having back pain.

 - Offering a chair for them to sit in (for jobs that normally require standing) so that they don’t have to stand for hours.

 - Allowing them extended breaks for morning sickness or restroom use, if they request.

-Keep in mind that new employees are just as protected by the federal anti-discrimination legislation as the employee who has been with you for 10 years.
-Even though your employee is new, they should be treated equally to other employees.
+Keep in mind that new employees are just as protected by the federal antidiscrimination legislation as employees who have been with you for 10 years.
+Even though your employee is new, they should be treated just like other employees.
 However, they are not eligible for FMLA leave until they have been employed by you for one year.

 Phase 2: Employee on Maternity Leave

-As a private employer with 50 or more full-time employees, you are required to allow new mothers to take unpaid maternity leave (up to 12 weeks) while guaranteeing that they will have a job when they return, either in the same position or one similar.
+As a private employer with 50 or more full-time employees, you are required to allow new mothers to take unpaid maternity leave (up to 12 weeks) while guaranteeing that they will have a job when they return, either in the same position or a similar one.
 However, if you employ fewer than 50 full-time employees, under federal law, you have no obligation to provide maternity leave.

 You are also required to continue group health insurance coverage and cannot penalize the time away from work as an absence.

 Phase 3: Employee Returning to Work